NotHammy/Data-Analyst-Portfolio/Data Bees Project/README.md

 ## Objectives
 -**Identify Target Demographics:** Determine which groups of students, such as academically ambitious individuals, athletes, performers, and families who travel frequently, are likely candidates for the academy's programs.
--**Analyze Enrollment Trends:** Examine changes in school enrollments over time to understand demographic shifts and potential growth areas.
+- **Analyze Enrollment Trends:** Examine changes in school enrollments over time to understand demographic shifts and potential growth areas.
--**Optimize Advertising Strategies:** Utilize findings to inform and refine advertising strategies tailored to specific student groups and regions with the most potential for enrollment growth.
+- **Optimize Advertising Strategies:** Utilize findings to inform and refine advertising strategies tailored to specific student groups and regions with the most potential for enrollment growth.
 ## Data Handling and Analysis
 Data Cleaning: Initial data containing enrollment figures from 2020 onwards was adjusted to exclude erroneous zero values from the initial year, ensuring more accurate calculations.
 SQL Queries: Employed SQL for data manipulation, focusing on accurately calculating average percentage changes in enrollments without the skewed data from the year 2020.